-&lt;sup>172 Article 7(1) and Article 8 NHRC Act.
+151 Article 7(1) and Article 8 NHRC Act.

-&lt;sup>173 Article 10 NHRC Act.
+152 Article 10 NHRC Act.

-&lt;sup>174 Article 36 NHRC Act.
-In accordance with Article 36(7) of the Act, the submission of materials or articles may be rejected if it would prejudice state confidentiality liable to have a substantial effect on state security investigation, the NHRC may issue recommendations to improve or correct specific policies and practices, and may make them public.
-Public authorities must notify the NHRC of a plan to implement such recommendations within 90 days upon receiving them.
-Moreover, in case of a failure to implement recommendations, the concerned authority must inform the Commission thereof.
-The NHRC may in turn disclose such failure to the National Assembly, and/or make it public.
+Article 36 NHRC Act.
+In accordance with Article 36(7) of the Act, the submission of materials or articles may be rejected if it would prejudice state confidentiality liable to have a substantial effect on state security or diplomatic relations or would present a serious obstacle to a criminal investigation or pending trial.
+In such cases, the Commission may request further information from the head of the relevant agency (which has to comply in good faith) where necessary to review whether the refusal to provide the information is justified.

+Article 25(1) NHRC Act.

+in case of a failure to implement recommendations, the concerned authority must inform the Commission thereof.156 The NHRC may in turn disclose such failure to the National Assembly, and/or make it public.
 Public authorities generally comply with NHRC recommendations and have a strong incentive to do so as their implementation has been assessed as part of the general evaluation conducted by the Office for Government Policy Coordination, under the authority of the Prime Minister's Office.